ing-bank/lion/README.md

 Lion aims to do the heavy lifting for you.
 This means you only have to apply your own Design System: by delivering styles, configuring components and adding a minimal set of custom logic on top.

+## Coding guidlines

+Check out our [coding guidelines](./docs/README.md) for more detailed information.

 ## How to contribute

 Lion Web Components are only as good as its contributions.